adammiller1/architecture-center/docs/anti-patterns/chatty-io/index.md

 You can use an application performance monitoring (APM) package to capture and analyze the key metrics that might identify chatty I/O. Which metrics are important will depend on the I/O workload.
 For this example, the interesting I/O requests were the database queries.

 The following image shows results generated using [New Relic APM][new-relic].
-The average response time peaked at approximately 5.6 seconds per request during the maximum workload.
+The average database response time peaked at approximately 5.6 seconds per request during the maximum workload.
 The system was able to support an average of 410 requests per minute throughout the test.

 ![Overview of traffic hitting the AdventureWorks2012 database][databasetraffic]